sginko/travel-allowance-calculation/README.md

 1. **Expense Management**
     - Automatic calculation of diets, transport costs, and accommodation fees.
-    - Flexible configuration for domestic and international travel.

 2. **PDF Report Generation**
     - Generate professional and detailed reports in PDF format using Apache PDFBox.